Don’t overthink IT—let us do the heavy lifting

 The first is to make use of clearly defined key performance indicator (KPI) reports in order to assess vendor success.
 The second way refers to scheduling recurring meetings to discuss both negative and positive issues with the vendor.
 By finally developing an effective relationship model, the vendor receives the complete spectrum of feedback instead of just hearing about problems.

 Your vendor management process can gain immense success if you adopt a strategic approach to build and maintain relationships with your best vendors.
 Good suppliers are hard to come by, and hence it is essential to nurture your relationships with the suppliers you don’t intend to lose.

 You will thus have to provide necessary information in a timely manner if you want your vendors to effectively meet your requirements to the best of their ability.
 This could include changes in design, forecast information, launch dates, and several other relevant information that could affect service or quality.

-Always remember that short-term relationships with vendors will only help in marginal cost savings and get short-term gains.
-The actual value evolves from building partnerships for the long terms.
+Always remember that short-term relationships with retailers will only help in marginal cost savings and get short-term gains.
+The actual value evolves from building partnerships for the long term.
 Doing so will enable commitment and trust from your vendors, which could lead to preferential treatment, access to expert knowledge, and discounts.
-On the whole, you need an effective vendor management in order to get the most out of your vendor relationships.
+On the whole, you need effective vendor management to get the most out of your vendor relationships.

 IT Vendor Management Source is helpful?